jtpereyda/boofuzz/sulley/doc/checksum.md

 Then, when the parent block again renders the Checksum, Checksum will check its own recursion flag and return its default value.

+Note: To avoid recursion problems with Size, it is important that Checksum's length method not call render on itself.

 UDP
 ---
 UDP is special in that it is computed over a pseudo-header, including selected